 The replacement of a partially collapsed culvert with a new wider culvert.

 This project will rehabilitate the intersection of Nebraska Avenue and Military Road.
-The project includes 810’ of Nebraska, 550’ of Military Road and 190’ of Broad Branch Road to meet other projects terminated nearby.
+The project includes 810’ of Nebraska, 550’ of Military Road and 190’ of Broad Branch Road to meet other projects nearby.

-The Portal provides a wealth of performance data and project information in an easy to use online dashboard.
+The portal provides a wealth of performance data and project information in an easy-to-use online dashboard.